ros2/ros2_documentation/source/Tutorials/Tf2/Adding-A-Frame-Cpp.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 If you drive the first turtle around, you should notice that the behavior didn't change from the previous tutorial, even though we added a new frame.
-That's because adding an extra frame does not affect the other frames, and our listener is still using the previously defined frames.
+That's because adding an extra frame does not affect the other frames and our listener is still using the previously defined frames.

 Therefore if we want our second turtle to follow the carrot instead of the first turtle, we need to change value of the ``target_frame``.
 This can be done two ways.